Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 7. Officers

-Appointment of the Corporation and the Curiae shall not be based upon by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

 ### Rex Sacrorum

 The Board of Directors shall appoint by simple majority one Active Member to the position of Rex